 Illinois’ State Trade and Export Promotion (ISTEP) program provides Illinois’ small businesses with both financial and technical assistance to increase their exports.
-The ISTEP program includes 5 options for Illinois’ companies to grow their export sales: Group Trade Missions (GTM), Individual Foreign Market Sales Missions (IFMSM), and Product Compliance (PC), International Marketing Support (IMS) and Export Education Program (EEP).
+The ISTEP program includes 5 options for Illinois’ companies to grow their export sales: Group Trade Missions (GTM), Individual Foreign Market Sales Missions (IFMSM), and Product Compliance (PC), Website Localization (WL) and Export Education Program (EEP).

 ISTEP assistance will be provided on a first come, first served basis for all qualifying companies.

 Below you will find the ISTEP application.
 Please contact your nearest SBDC International Trade Center (ITC) or Department of Commerce OTI Trade Specialist for more information regarding the application process.

 Funded in part through a grant with U.S. Small Business Administration.

 5 ISTEP Options to Help Your Business Grow

 Group Trade Missions are available to a limited number of companies.
 Qualified businesses will receive:

 - Financial assistance covering associated costs including: trade show booth fees, group ground transportation, matchmaking fees, interpreters, briefing materials, and assistance with travel logistics

 - Financial assistance for 25%-75% travel cost reimbursement, not to exceed $5,000 for travel per company